rootstrap/activeadmin-async_exporter/README.md

 # ActiveAdmin::AsyncExporter

-Async exporter for Active Admin using Sidekiq.
+Async exporter for Active Admin using ActiveJob.

 ## Installation
 All you have to do is add the gem to your project like this: